ComplexSec/tryhackme/Common Linux Privesc/notes.md

 If you find a misconfigured binary, a good place to look up how to exploit them is [GTFOBins](https://gtfobins.github.io/)

 GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions

+## Exploiting Crontab

+The __cron daemon__ is a long running process that executes commands at specific dates and times.
+Can create a crontab file containing commands and instructions for the Cron daemon to execute

+### Viewing Active Crontabs

+Use the `cat /etc/crontab` command to view what cron jobs are scheduled

+### Format of a Cronjob

+Cronjobs exist in a certain format.
+The format is as follows:

+* # = ID
+* m = Minute
+* h = Hour
+* dom = Day of month
+* mon = Month
+* dow = Day of the week
+* user = What user the command will run as
+* command = What command should be run

+### Exploiting

+The autoscript.sh on user4's Desktop is scheduled to run every five minutes and is owned by root.
+We can create a command that will return a shell and paste it into the file.